 So I remained practical and went to university in Ontario.
-As it turns out I could have studied with the Canadian Gemmological Association here in my home town of Toronto.
+As it turns out I could have studied with the Canadian Gemmological Association (CGA) here in my home town of Toronto.
 The CGA has been teaching gemmology in Canada since 1958.
 In 2004, I obtained a certificate in Gemmology from George Brown College in Toronto and became a Fellow of the Canadian Gemmological Association.
 In 2005, I became a Fellow of the Gemmological Association of Great Britain.
 And after studying gemmology I began teaching at the Canadian Gemmological Association.
-I have taught many general interest courses (Gem Appreciation, Practical Gem ID, Talking Diamonds, and Pearl Stringing).
-My greatest accomplishment has been teaching the Professional Gemmologist course as a correspondence tutor, night class instructor and the full-time daytime instructor.
+I have taught many general interest courses (Gem Appreciation, Practical Gem ID, Talking Diamonds, Diamonds & Diamond Imitations and Pearl Stringing).
+With the GIA (Gemological Institute of America), I obtained my Graduate Diamonds, Graduate Pearls and Accredited Jewelry Professional designations.
+My greatest accomplishment has been teaching the Professional Gemmologist course as a correspondence tutor, a gemmology night class instructor and the full-time daytime gemmology instructor.
 (All at the same time for one year – never again!)
-After graduating I served on the board of directors at the Canadian Gemmological Association as well as chairing one of their annual gemmological conferences.
+After graduating from the CGA, I served on the board of directors at the Canadian Gemmological Association as well as chairing one of their annual gemmological conferences.

 I am interested in gemstones referenced in songs, movies, and books.
 “Lucy in the Sky with Diamonds” and “Diamonds Are Forever” come easily to my mind.
 With some research I can quote Shakespeare’s “The Third Part of Henry the Sixth”,

 KING HENRY VI: